CodyNicholson/Finding_Lane_Lines/README.md

 #Finding Lane Lines - Project Write-Up

 This is my first project in the Self-Driving Car Nanodegree Program where, given images and videos taken from the front camera of a car, I detect the lane lines on the road and highlight them in the videos and images.
+To see my code please look at the SDCN_Project_1.ipynb Jupyter Notebook in the root directory of this repository.

 ***